initcron/cicd-labs/chapters/jenkins.md

 * To setup a  github token, go to github's  user page and select `settings -> choose developer settings -> select personal access token`.
 In the personal access token page select `generate new token`, add a note  and generate it. once you generate your token save it somewhere, because  you can't view it again.
 ![](./images/jenkins20.png)

-* Now goto jenkins page, `manage jenkins -> configure system`, choose github to add github server. provide name of your github account and add your credentials like following image,
+* Now go to jenkins page, `manage jenkins -> configure system`, choose github to add github server. provide name of your github account and add your credentials like following image,
 ![](./images/jenkins21.png)
 here secret is your github secret id and you need to provide your id description, save it.

-* Now choose credentials as `secret token github` and check the manage hooks. save the configuration once you complete .
+* Choose credentials as `secret token github` and check the manage hooks. save the configuration once you complete .
 ![](./images/jenkins22.png)

-* Go to your `worker-build` configure page, choose `github project` and provide your repository url over there.
+* Go to your `worker-build` configure page, choose `github project` and provide  repository url .
 Remove poll scm and choose github hook trigger for gitscm polling, save the changes.

-* Again go to your github repository and choose `settings -> webhooks`, add payload url and content type as application/json, save it(refer example image given following).
+* Again go to  github repository and choose `settings -> webhooks`, add payload url and content type as application/json, save it(refer example image given following).
 ![](./images/jenkins23.png)

 * Now go to git repository, add some file in your repository and commit the changes.